Guntersville police arrest man for soliciting child online

 Nickolas Black, 22, of Arab, also was charged with electronic solicitation of a child under 16 and transmitting elicit material to a child over a computer.

+Afterward, the teen decided to take action into his own hands by portraying himself as his female friend.
+The teen said he continued texting with Black and then scheduled a meet.
+The boy recorded the confrontation and posted it online.

+“They stayed with the individual after realized uh oh I'm caught, he tried to leave the store,” said Peterson.

-Guntersville Police Chief Jim Peterson said police arrested Black Friday morning and searched his home.
+Peterson told WHNT News 19 that police arrested Black Friday morning and searched his home.
 Peterson said the charges are related to a single underage victim currently, but there could be more.
 School employees and resource officers this week tried to identify any students who may have heard from him, Peterson said.

+Peterson said while the teen helped catch Black, he put himself and his friends at risk.
+“Anytime you're dealing with someone that's involved in a crime, no matter how meek or meager they are when they're caught, you have no way of knowing how they're going to react."

+Peterson said there were at least three similar cases across the state this week which demonstrates the prevalence of these types of crimes.

 Black was booked into the Marshall County Jail on $250,000 bond.